thisisalirah/GeoDA/README.md

 # Geometric Decision-based Attack (GeoDA)

 This repository contains the official PyTorch implementation of GeoDA algorithm described in [1].
 GeoDA is a Black-box attack to generate adversarial example for image classifiers.
+GeoDA can provide query efficient attacks for different p norms.

 ## A few examples on the performance of the GeoDA for different norms